mphilipp622/115/SortingProject/ReadMe.txt

 The timer function can be found in Timer.h and implemented in Timer.cpp

 Array.h serves as the base abstract class for the prototype design pattern.

+If you wish to compile the project, you will need to open the SortingProject.sln file in Visual Studio and build the project and run it.